 Box score line: 3-for-6, 2 R, HR, 3 RBI, BB

 We could have picked either Game 4 or Game 5 of this series for Ortiz's "moment," but Game 5 gets the edge here on account of Big Papi's higher win probability added (WPA).
 A folk hero was born amid the Red Sox's historic comeback against the Yankees, as Ortiz followed up his walk-off homer in Game 4.
 Ortiz set the tone with an RBI single off Mike Mussina in the first, and then homered in the eighth with the Red Sox down two.
 Game 5 carried on into the night, until Ortiz ended it with another walk-off; this time it was a 14th-inning single off Esteban Loaiza.

 Curt Schilling, Red Sox: 2004 ALCS Game 6 vs. Yankees

 Box score line: 7 IP, 1 ER, 4 H, 4 K

-No baseball game has ever been as famous for a piece hosiery, but Schilling's gutsy start - combined with the immense circumstances -- made this "bloody sock" game one of the most memorable in postseason history.
+No baseball game has ever been as famous for a piece of hosiery, but Schilling's gutsy start -- combined with the immense circumstances -- made this "bloody sock" game one of the most memorable in postseason history.
 Ortiz's heroics had helped the Red Sox send this series back to the Bronx, but Schilling -- who was shelled for six runs while pitching through a torn tendon sheath in his ankle in Game 1 -- still had to pitch well to keep Boston alive.